Overturned tanker truck prompts closure of WB 210 Fwy in Sylmar

 The cause of the incident is under investigation.

-The westbound side of the freeway is expected to remain closed until at least 5 a.m., the CHP said.
+The westbound side of the freeway is expected to remain closed for an "unknown duration," the CHP said.